Windows password recovery tools are used to recover, or reset lost user and administrator passwords used to log on to Windows operating systems.

-I haven't been able to get LCP to work for me.
+I haven't been able to get LCP to work for me in Windows XP, the newest version of Windows it supports.
 If you've successfully used LCP and would like to share your experiences, please let me know.

 While the password recovery application itself is free, the wordlists used by John the Ripper to discover passwords do cost and are required for the software to work.

 I'm told there are free wordlist alternatives that work with John the Ripper which is why this Windows password recovery tool is still listed as free.
 However, I have not tested any of them.

 John the Ripper is operated at the command line making it a password cracking tool reserved for the very advanced user.

 In theory, John the Ripper should support all popular versions of Windows like Windows 8, 7, Vista, and XP.

 Windows Password Recovery Tools Aren't Necessary if You're Proactive!

 These Windows password recovery tools are great if you need them, but there's a much easier way to access your account if you forget your password - a password reset disk!
 See How To Create a Password Reset Disk for a tutorial.

 A password reset disk is a special disk you can insert in your PC during the logon process that will allow you to change your Windows password without knowing your current password.
 You will need to create this disk before you lose access to your account!